 1499 (or 1550) tons

 A 3 masted iron barque, 'carrying royals over single topgallant sails and double topsails'.
 A cargo ship.
-Per 1 (data & image), 2 (data & fine image), 3 (data & image), 4 (halfway down), 5 (Wakatipu at bottom), 6 & 7 (both images), 6 (Miramar, link, you now must be registered to access).
+Per 1 (data & image), 2 (data & fine image), 3 (data & image), 4 (ref. halfway down), 5 (Wakatipu at page bottom), 6 (Miramar, link, you now must be registered to access).
 156.10 ft.
 (47.6 metres) long.
 Built for Richard Hill, of Cattedown, Plymouth, & registered at Plymouth.
 Chartered by the Shaw Savill & Co.
-Sold (date?) to Stone Brothers of Auckland, New Zealand ('NZ').
-Later chartered by the New Zealand Shipping Company.
+The vessel was sold (date?) to Stone Brothers of Auckland, New Zealand ('NZ').
+Was later chartered by the New Zealand Shipping Company.
 On Apl.
-2, 1898, while alongside Victoria Wharf at Dunedin, NZ, was run into by the Union Steamship Company’s steamer Wakatipu, 1796 tons, which refused to answer her helm.
+2, 1898, while alongside Victoria Wharf at Dunedin, NZ, the vessel was run into by the Union Steamship Company’s steamer Wakatipu, 1796 tons, which refused to answer her helm.
 Laira sank in 6 minutes, was afterwards re-floated & repaired & 'again entered the inter colonial trade'.
-Became Connie Craig in 1908 or 1909 but name reverted to Laira before 1910.
+Became Connie Craig in 1908 or 1909 but the name reverted to Laira before 1910.
 Sold at those dates.
-Would appear to have become a hulk at Melbourne, late in her life (1910?).
+The vessel would appear to have become a hulk at Melbourne, late in her life (1910?).
 Broken up there in 1958.
 A portion of the above data is thanks to Mori Flapan of Sydney, Australia.
 Can you help with other data?

 24 Great Western

 1541 (or 1542) tons